Swiftaff/svelte-object-explorer/PLUGINS.md

 -   `type_parser` a function to define this type based on the value being parsed.

-    If the function returns `True` based on the value matching some criteria, Svelte Object Explorer will assume the value is of this type and will then apply all of the optional functions that you supply below for `name_of_type`, `transform`, `row_render` and `row_html`.
+    If the function returns `true` based on the value matching some criteria, Svelte Object Explorer will assume the value is of this type and will then apply all of the optional functions that you supply below for `name_of_type`, `transform`, `row_render` and `row_html`.

-    If it returns `False` then Svelte Object Explorer will just skip it, and revert to handling the value based on the existing default types.
+    If it returns `false` then Svelte Object Explorer will just skip it, and revert to handling the value based on the existing default types.

     If there are multiple matching parsers - only the first will be applied